hrhasson/python-crash-course/README.md

 2021
 ---
-All three days will be taught, likely in 2 hour sessions (possibly less for Day 3 since it's shorter).
+All three days were taught in-person and synchronously virtually, each in a 2 hour session.

 Here is a summary of the sections included